Zee Ntuli – “Life’s imperfections can hold the most unexpected beauty”

 My name is Zee Ntuli, and I’m a filmmaker, writer, and director.
 I’ve been involved in film, television, and commercials for the past 11 years.
 My passion lies in telling South African stories.
 My primary focus is on exploring the difficult and uncomfortable aspects of life in a way that ideally promotes a sense of comfort in dealing with these challenges.
 I aim to find the light in the darkness.

-Your bio on Darling tv says and I quote; “Zee’s passion and love for storytelling and cinema is revealed in his approach which is equal parts story and style; humane and aesthetic.”
-That’s a very beautiful sentence, what do you mean by that?
+Part of your bio on Darling TV reads as follows: “Zee’s passion and love for storytelling and cinema is revealed in his approach which is equal parts story and style; humane and aesthetic.”
+That’s a very beautiful sentence; what does that mean to you?

-I think generally, particularly among directors, there’s a tendency to oversimplify their roles into either performance-driven or stylistic-focused.
-Some directors prioritize creating visually stunning work, while others solely emphasize the emotional and human elements of filmmaking.
+I think generally, particularly among directors, there’s a tendency to oversimplify roles into either performance-driven or stylistic-focused.
+Some directors prioritise creating visually stunning work, while others solely emphasise the emotional and human elements of filmmaking.
 For me, I’m equally drawn to both aspects—I value performance and story just as much as style.
 In my view, style should always serve to enhance the narrative and deepen character emotions.
 That’s why I believe that the emotional journey should inform the stylistic choices in filmmaking.

 Source: Woolworths reset

-You’ve been able to build a very honorable career over the years and navigate both the commercial space and the film industry.
-What key practical things do you think have helped you get to where you are currently?
+You’ve been able to build a very honourable career over the years and navigate both the commercial space and the film industry.
+What key practical things do you think have, that have helped you get to where you are currently?

-Cool, yeah, I totally get you.
 I think there are a few important lessons I’ve learned so far.
 Probably the most crucial one for me has been the value of embracing what makes me unique instead of trying to imitate others.
 Particularly early in your career, it’s tempting to mimic successful work and fit into established norms.
-But I realized that my unique perspective as an artist is my greatest asset.
+But I realised that my unique perspective as an artist is my greatest asset.
 So, I encourage people to tell stories in a way that is personal, honest, and true to themselves.
-My favorite artists are those who are vulnerable in their work, sharing uncomfortable truths that make their work relatable and accessible.
+My favourite artists are those who are vulnerable in their work, sharing uncomfortable truths that make their work relatable and accessible.

 Another thing I’d suggest is to create as much work as possible, even if it means doing it independently.
 Don’t wait for opportunities to come to you.
 Instead, make your own opportunities.
 Everyone has access to the basic tools needed to create films in some form or another.
 It’s more important to learn and grow by doing rather than waiting for a single big break.